wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-san-rafael-tust2uivvi.md

 description: >-
   Our Client, located in San Rafael, CA, is seeking a Channel Sales Manager to join their team.
-This role is centered around building and managing a network of value-added resellers and system integrators.
+This role is centered around building and managing a network of valueadded resellers and system integrators.
 The ideal candidate will have a strong understanding of channel economics, deal registration programs, and partner incentive structures.
 With neighboring cities such as Novato, Petaluma, and Vallejo, San Rafael offers a vibrant and diverse workplace environment.

-  ## Qualifications

-  - Proven expe...
+Qualifications  Proven expe...
 location: 'San Rafael, CA'
 team: Software
 datePosted: '2024-12-28T16:46:34.723Z'